-Mossop and Sons moved their operation to Parrow, the industrial sector of Cape Town, to streamline their operation and better service their market.
-Even after receiving international funding, a further four-generations of Mossops continued to lead the company into the new millennium.
+Mossop and Sons moved their operation to Parow, the industrial sector of Cape Town, to streamline their process and better service their market.
+Even after receiving international funding, a further four generations of Mossops continued to lead the company into the new millennium.

-In a similar fashion Western Boot and Tanning discovered their own surge in growth.
-One bolt bit of 19th-century corporate raiding saw an injection of finance to Western Boots and Tanning from a group of Cape Town businessmen.
+Similarly, Western Boot & Tanning Co discovered a resurge in growth.
+One bold bit of 19th-century corporate raiding saw an injection of finance to Western Boots and Tanning from a group of Cape Town businessmen.

 The backing also brought with it fresh new talent in the way of three specialists from Germany.
-They were: Hugo Kocherthaler, managing director of a women's fashion footwear factory near Berlin, his designer, H. Gassert and his young friend, Sigbert Fleischmann.
-Western Boot and Tanning was thrust into the fashion limelight, producing leather for the brand Panther who was sported by Queen Elizabeth.
-Interestingly, Alfred Jordan, the founder of Jordan Shoes and a household name in South Africa, made shoes for the Panther at Western Boot and Tanning before leaving the "Westerns" to create his own footwear business.
+Hugo Kocherthaler, managing director of a women's fashion footwear factory near Berlin, his designer, H. Gassert and his young friend, Sigbert Fleischmann.
+Western Boot & Tanning Co were thrust into the fashion limelight, producing leather for Panther, which Queen Elizabeth sported on her feet.
+Alfred Jordan, a household name of South Africa footwear, was the founder of Jordan Shoes.
+He made the first Panthers from Western Boot & Tanning Co before purchasing his footwear factory.

-Later Jordan Shoes would come together with Watson shoes under one name - Bolton Footwear.
-Today, Bolton Footwear manufactures shoes for various international brands, major retailers, and home ground brands like Barker, Bronx, and Grasshoppers.
-The designer H. Gassert would pass his passion for design to his son, Gordon, who as the current Bronx and Bolton designer is testimony as to how long the relations with both customer and supplier go back.
+Later, Jordan Shoes would come together with Watson shoes under Bolton Footwear.
+Today, Bolton Footwear manufactures shoes for various international brands, major retailers, and homegrown brands like Barker, Bronx, and Grasshoppers.
+The designer H. Gassert would pass his passion for design to Gordon his son, and current Bronx and Bolton designer.
+It is testimony to how long the relations with both customer and supplier go back.

-In 1996, Western Tanning Co. merged with Mossop & Son Leather. under a new company formed and named “Mossop Western Leathers".
+In 1996, Western Boot & Tanning Co merged with Mossop & Son Leather under "Mossop Western Leathers".

-At the turn of the century, the Parow factory was closed, and operations consolidated in Wellington.
+At the turn of the century, Mossop's Parow operation was closed and consolidated at the Western Boot & Tanning Co plant in Wellington.
 The tannery produced approximately 140 000 m² of leather per month, enough to supply half of all the leather used in South Africa.
 Two thousand hides per day were tanned and processed for around 750 000 pairs of shoes.
-The tannery began to expand into the international market, with 15% of leather production sold overseas.
+The tannery expanded into the international market, with 15% of leather production sold overseas.

-2006 saw the sale of the buildings and land that today constitute the Old Tannery (now used as a wedding or function hire venue).
-Mossop Western Leathers moved in 2007 to a more modern facility, on nearby Blignaut Street in Wellington, which it today calls home, our home.
+2006 saw the sale of the buildings (Western Tanning & Boot Co. operation) and land sold to private owners for use as a venue for function hire.
+Mossop Western Leathers moved in 2007 to a more modern facility on nearby Blignaut Street in Wellington, which we today call our home.
 It is here that we make up 2,000,000 Sq.
 Ft in Shoe Upper And Upholstery per month, and 600,000 Sq.
-Ft Laminated Split Leather monthly.
+Ft laminated Split leather monthly.

 What would the two industrial adventures John and Joseph have thought of all of this?
 We believe they would love it - just as we do.
-Dreamers they might have been but they, their families and associates that followed them, were possessed by a fire-in-the-belly ambition, with skill and intelligence to boot.
+Dreamers they might have been, but they, their families and associates that followed them, were possessed by a type of fire-in-the-belly ambition, with skill and intelligence to match.

 Almost two centuries later and Mossop is still "more than just a tannery".
-To achieve this slogan, we are setting goals to become a greener tannery, which creates a positive work-life ethos and a supply chain that provides ubiquitous value - after all, this is the world's oldest recycling business.
+To achieve this slogan, we aim to become a more conscious minded tannery, which creates a positive work-life ethos and a supply chain that provides universal value.
+After all, this is the world's oldest recycling business.